Table of Contents

 What Are the Drawbacks of a Qualified Personal Residence Trust (Cons)?

-• Mortality Risk: One of the primary risks of a QPRT is that the grantor must outlive the trust term for the full benefits to be realized.
-If the grantor dies before the trust term ends, the home's total value is included in the estate for tax purposes, negating the primary benefit of the QPRT.
+• Mortality Risk: The grantor must outlive the trust term to receive the full tax benefit.
+If the grantor dies before the term ends, the home’s full value is included in the estate for tax purposes.

-• Living Arrangements Post-Term: If the grantor wishes to continue living in the home after the trust term expires, they must pay fair market rent to the beneficiaries (who now legally own the home).
+• Living Arrangements Post-Term: If the grantor wants to stay in the home after the trust term ends, they must pay fair market rent to the beneficiaries, who now own the property.

-• No Step-Up in Basis: Unlike other estate planning strategies, a QPRT does not provide a step-up in basis for the property at the grantor's death.
-This means the beneficiaries may face higher capital gains taxes if they sell the property after inheriting it.
+• No Step-Up In Basis: A QPRT does not provide a step-up in basis at death.
+Beneficiaries may owe higher capital gains taxes if they sell the home.

-• Maintenance and Expenses: During the term of the QPRT, the grantor is responsible for all maintenance, repairs, and property taxes.
-This can be a significant financial responsibility, especially for older properties or those in high-tax areas.
+• Maintenance and Expenses: The grantor remains responsible for maintenance, repairs, and property taxes during the trust term.
+These costs can add up, especially for older homes or properties in high-tax areas.

-• Interest Rate Sensitivity: The effectiveness of a QPRT can be influenced by prevailing interest rates.
-Lower interest rates can increase the taxable value of the gift of the remainder interest, potentially reducing the tax benefits.
+• Interest Rate Sensitivity: Interest rates affect how a QPRT is valued.
+Lower rates can increase the taxable value of the gift, which may reduce the tax advantage.

 How Much Does a Qualified Personal Residence Trust Cost?

-The cost of setting up a Qualified Personal Residence Trust (QPRT) can vary widely depending on several factors.
-These include the complexity of your estate, the location, the attorney's fees, and any additional costs related to administering the trust.
-Here's a breakdown of potential costs:
+The cost to set up a Qualified Personal Residence Trust (QPRT) depends on several factors, including the complexity of your estate, your location, and the professionals you hire.
+Here's a breakdown of common expenses:

-• Appraisal Fees: An accurate residence appraisal is crucial for a QPRT, as it determines the value of the property being transferred into the trust.
-Professional appraisal fees can range from a few hundred to several thousand dollars, depending on the property's size, location, and complexity.
+• Appraisal Fees: A professional appraisal determines the value of the home being transferred into the trust.
+Costs can range from a few hundred to several thousand dollars, depending on the property.

 Is a Qualified Personal Residence Trust Right for You?

-• Estate Size and Tax Considerations: A QPRT is particularly beneficial if your estate exceeds the federal estate tax exemption limit, as it can help reduce your taxable estate.
+• Estate Size and Tax Considerations: A QPRT may be helpful if your estate exceeds the federal estate tax exemption and you want to lower your taxable estate.

 A trust that allows you to pass on your residence while minimizing taxes.
 Start Your Free Plan